ZL-Su/Matrice/README.md

 * Automatic inference of optimal type according to the context.
 * Expression system enhanced lazy evaluation.

+## Visualizer
+Matrice supports runtime visualization for plain types, including Matrix_<>, Vec_<> and tensor<>.
+At present, the Matrice visualizer is a script for the extension, Image Watch, in Visual Studio 2017/2019.

+How-to:
+* Install Image Watch from the online visual studio marketplace;
+* Copy the visualizer script from "Matrice/Visualizers" to where the Visualizer folder of Visual Studio IDE on local computer;
+* Enjoy it.

 ## System Requirements
 Matrice supports Intel 64 architecture and compatible architectures.
 The library is optimized for the systems based on